 A student or parent who is dissatisfied by the district's eligibility, school selection, or enrollment decision may appeal through policy FNG(LOCAL).
 The district will expedite local timelines, when possible, for prompt dispute resolution.

-[See Credit by Examination For Advancement/Acceleration on page 35, Course Credit on page 34, and Homeless Students on page 62 for more information.]
+[See Credit by Examination For Advancement/Acceleration on page 39, Course Credit on page 38, and Students who are Homeless on page 92.]

 A Student Who Has Learning Difficulties or Who Need Special Education or Section 504 Services